IBM/create-and-deploy-memcached-operator-using-go/notes/what-i-learned-notes.md

 * Since the etc operator understands etcd’s state, it can recover from an etc cluster members failure in the same way k8s replaced the deleted stateless web server from earlier
   * Assume there is a 3-member cluster managed by the etc operator
   * The operator itself and the etc cluster members run as pods
-  * Deleting an etc pod triggers a <b>reconciliation<b>, and the etcd operator knows how to recover to the desired state of three replicas - something kubernetes can’t do alone.
+  * Deleting an etc pod triggers a <b>reconciliation</b>, and the etcd operator knows how to recover to the desired state of three replicas - something kubernetes can’t do alone.
   * But unlike with the blank-state restart of a stateless web server, the operator has to arrange the new etc pod’s cluster membership, configuring it for the existing end-points and establishing it with the remaining etc members
 * Now the operator will repair the etcd cluster.
 And the etcd API remains available due to the operator